RickHocutt/MEAN-SaaS-Api-Starter/README.md

 You may also need to do some extra work to get Angular2 working on your system, but in theory, NPM install should take care of that dependency.

 ### Configure
+For the API configuration, copy `/api/config-example.js` to `/api/config.js` before you configure your software.

 The API endpoint is defined for the client in `/client/app/config.ts`.

 The client endpoint is defined for the API in `/api/config.js` as `clientUrl`.
 That same file contains a `secret` used to sign the JWT tokens used by your app along with some other self-explanatory settings for JWT.